Learn the tips to help you edit svg files for your crafts

 Ta- da!
 That’s pretty much all you need to do to edit an svg file.

-You now have a cut file that you can upload to Cricut Design Space (or upload to Silhouette Studio or any other cutting machine software).
 A cut file like this used with a die cut machine makes it a lot easier to make iron-on transfers for shirts and vinyl decals.

 Once you start making them, you may find it addicting and who knows, you may want to make money at home selling SVG files.